 Many new business owners get so excited at the thought of starting their own profitable company online that they do not look before they leap.
-They come up with what they think is a great new idea and to try to sell it without doing any homework.
+They come up with what they think is a great new idea.
+Then they try to sell it without doing any homework.

-This lack of prep includes proper market research to figure out demand and what customers in the niche are willing to pay for products.
-Other new business owners go to the opposite extreme and steer clear of certain top-earning niches because they think there is too much competition.
+This lack of prep includes doing the proper market research to figure out demand for their new idea.
+This research should also include finding out what customers in the niche are willing to pay for products.
+Other new business owners go to the opposite extreme.
+They steer clear of certain top-earning niches because they think there is too much competition.

 Have you fallen into either one of these camps on your entrepreneurial journey?
 I’m a planner and researcher by nature so I’ll typically fall into the “it’s too competitive” camp.

 One of the best ways to put yourself head and shoulders above the competition, even in a crowded niche, is to partner with influencers and key companies in your industry.